dbrattli/OSlash/README.md

 an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.4. Ø unifies purely functional and object oriented paradigms by grouping related functions within classes.
-Objects are never used to store any values or mutable data, and data only lives within the function closures.
+Objects are however never used for storing values or mutable data, and data only lives within function closures.

 ## Install